Aktobe: Transport

 Aktobe maintains international rail service with Moscow (via Saratov), Bishkek, and Tashkent, as well as daily domestic service to Aktau, Atyrau, Almaty and Astana.

 Aktobe Airport offers flights to Moscow, Almaty, Astana, Atyrau, Shymkent and Aktau.

 Bus service connects Aktobe with villages in Aktobe Region and across the border with Russia.

 Energy and utilities

-The Aktobe Field has an estimated reserve of 1.17 billion barrels of crude oil, and is being developed by the CNPC/AktobeMunaiGaz consortium.
-Smaller German and American joint ventures are also involved in oil extraction projects in the region.
+The Aktobe Field has an estimated reserve of 1.17 billion barrels of crude oil, and was being developed as of 2007 by the CNPC/AktobeMunaiGaz consortium.
+Smaller German and American joint ventures were also involved in oil extraction projects in the region.

 Major oil and natural gas pipelines transect Aktobe and the surrounding region.
 The 400 km Keniyak-Orsk pipeline, with an annual capacity of 7.5 million tons, carries oil from the Aktobe fields to a refinery in Orsk, Russia.
 The Kazakhstan-China Pipeline has transported oil from Aktobe's fields to Atyrau since 2003.
-The Keniyak-Kumkol phase of the pipeline is scheduled for completion in 2011, and will link Aktobe's oil fields to the current Atasu-Alashankou pipeline supplying crude oil to Xinjiang.
+The Keniyak-Kumkol phase of the pipeline was scheduled for completion in 2011, to link Aktobe's oil fields to the Atasu-Alashankou pipeline supplying crude oil to Xinjiang.
 Aktobe is connected to the Bukhara-Urals natural gas pipeline.